 LEARN OUR PROCESSSUSTAINABLE TECHNOLOGIES

-Biosolids have long been used as fertilizer.
-Dry biosolids from municipal sludge contain about 4 to 7 percent nitrogen and 4 to 6 percent APA* (expressed as P2O5).
+Manufactured biosolids product have long been used as fertilizer.
+Depending on the pre-processing steps, dry biosolids from municipal sludge typically contain about 4 to 7 percent nitrogen and 4 to 6 percent APA* (expressed as P2O5).
 These are valuable plant nutrients.
 Biosolids also contain important plant micronutrients, including iron, copper, and zinc.

-Beneficial reuse of biosolids as fertilizer conserves several natural resources, making it a highly sustainable process compared to manufacturing chemical fertilizers from irreplaceable resources.
+Beneficial use of biosolids as fertilizer conserves several natural resources, making it a highly sustainable process compared to manufacturing chemical fertilizers from irreplaceable resources.

 *Available Phosphoric Acid